KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 The Custom tab is the place where the document is uploaded while the Style tab is where all style options are set.

-Selection widget
+Acrive Selections widget
 ~~~~~~~~~~~~~~~~

-This widget is related to the association concept so in this subsection we give information on how to add and custom the **Selection Widget** into the cockpit area and its functioning, while we refer to the dedicated Document section for details on how to set (global) associations.
+This widget is related to the association concept so in this subsection we give information on how to add and customize the **Active Selections Widget** into the cockpit area and its functioning, while we refer to the dedicated Document section for details on how to set (global) associations.

-To enable the Selection widget, which means the possibility to have all associations listed and accessible on a widget, the user must open the “Selection” feature through the “Add widget” functionality and configure the demanded options.
-Figure below shows the “Selection widget configuration” interface.
+To enable the Active Selections widget, which means the possibility to have all the currently applied selections listed and accessible on a widget, the user must open the **“Active Selections”** feature through the **“Add widget”** functionality and configure the demanded options.
+Figure below shows the **“Active Selections widget configuration”** interface.

 .. figure:: media/image186.png

-    Selection widget configuration.
+    Active Selections widget configuration.

-The Selection Widget will display the elements selected by the user.
+The Active Selections will display the elements selected by the user.
 Figure below shows an example.

 .. figure:: media/image187.png

-    Selection widget outlook.
+    Active Selections widget outlook.

 If global associations have been set, clicking on table, cross table or chart elements will update all corresponding widgets.
-Otherwise, only the widget on which selection has been made Selector Widget will be updated.
-In both cases the Selection widget will display the
-highlighted attribute values.
+Otherwise, only the widget on which selection has been made will be updated.
+In both cases the Selection widget will display the highlighted attribute values.

 Selector Widget
 ~~~~~~~~~~~~~~~